glmbraun/glmbraun.github.io/index.md

 ## Talks
 - **Clustering Bipartite graphs with the Generalized Power Method**
   <br>
-  SIAM workshop on Network Science 2022, lightning talk
+  SIAM Workshop on Network Science 2022, lightning talk

 - **An iterative clustering algorithm for the Contextual Stochastic Block Model with optimality guarantees**
   <br>